opensearch-project/project-website/_authors/hurneyt.markdown

 github: AWSHurneyt
 ---

-**Thomas Hurney** is a Software Engineer at AWS, focusing on OpenSearch plugins.
+**Thomas Hurney** is a Software Engineer at AWS focusing on OpenSearch plugins.